-New Testament Church grew out of a “cottage bible class” conducted by Pastor John Plummer, Jr., because he was inspired by the need of a spiritual work on the southwest side of Los Angeles.
+New Testament Church grew out of a “cottage bible class” conducted by Pastor John Plummer Jr., because he was inspired by the need of a spiritual work on the southwest side of Los Angeles.
 This was a time of fasting and prayer for the guidance of the Holy Spirit in this new venture.
 Pastor Plummer was led by the Lord to organize the New Testament Church.
-After Bishop Albert, Jr. granted permission, New Testament Church was officially organized on December 31, 1960.
+After Bishop Albert Hamilton, Jr. granted permission, New Testament Church was officially organized on December 31, 1960.
 The charter members present were Pastor and Sister John Plummer, Jr., Elder and Sister Clarence Goodwin, Elder Timothy Seals, Deacon and Sister Saint Elmore Sutton, Brother Kenneth White and Brother James Sutton.

-Pastor Plummer had a strong desire and will to build a new house for the Lord.
-In mid-1967, the Lord directed Pastor Plummer and members to purchase the land located at 1941 West Florence Avenue.
+New Testament’s outreach to the community was its door-to-door witnessing.
+In mid-1967, the Lord directed Pastor Plummer and members to purchase the land located at 1941 W. Florence Avenue.
 New Testament was tremendously blessed because of the church members’ obedience to God by giving their tithes and offerings.
 The New Testament Newsletter was also a great source of blessing to the church.
 The giving of monetary gifts by many friends across the United States resulted in the monthly circulation of this newsletter.

-Through prayers, hard work and commitment of Pastor Plummer, his family, and the New Testament church members and friends, the new structure was completed.
+Through prayers, hard work and the commitment of Pastor Plummer, his family and the New Testament church members and friends, the new structure was completed.
 The dedication ceremony was held on July 17, 1988.
 Pastor Plummer and New Testament Church congregation dedicated the new sanctuary to God for the worship and honor of Jesus Christ our Lord and Savior.

-In October 1993, Elder David Cross was elected as the new pastor of New Testament Church.
+In October 1993, Elder David Cross was elected as the new pastor.
 Elder Cross served as pastor until October 1998 and God blessed New Testament under his leadership.
-Pastor Robert Hendricks and his family.
-On Sunday, January 24, 1999, the dream and vision of Dr. John Plummer, Jr. became a reality--New Testament Church held its Mortgage Burning Celebration.
-Indeed, that was an historical day in the life of New Testament Church.
+Pastor Robert Hendricks and his family returned to continue the work of the ministry and has remained the shepherd of our church.
+On Sunday, January 24, 1999, the dream and vision of Dr. John Plummer, Jr. became a reality – New Testament Church held its Mortgage Burning Celebration.
+Indeed, that was an historical milestone for New Testament Church.